-- Following the development of a National Cyber Security Strategy and, where appropriate, of an Action Plan, it is essential to ensure a proper follow-up and to monitor the implementation of the National Strategy closely. - Due to the rapid development both of Information Technology (IT) and of new types of cyberrelated offences, there is also a need for constantly updating the measures and means put in place to fight cybercrime effectively, and therefore for ensuring, when necessary, the timely review of the National Cyber Security Strategy. - The establishment of a single body with coordination functions for the implementation of the National Cyber Security Strategy, as in some Member States, can be considered as a good practice to be followed by other Member States. - The adoption of a National Strategy on the security of network and information systems is foreseen in the newly adopted Directive 2016/1148/ (NIS Directive) in order to define the strategic objectives and appropriate policy and regulatory measures with a view to achieving and maintain a high level of security of the of networks and information systems (Article 7).
+- At the time of the evaluation, the majority of the Member States had adopted a National Cyber Security Strategy, and some of them also an Action Plan for its implementation, whereas a few Member States were in the process of doing so. - Following the development of a National Cyber Security Strategy and, where appropriate, of an Action Plan, it is essential to ensure a proper follow-up and to monitor the implementation of the National Strategy closely. - Due to the rapid development both of Information and Communication Technology (ICT) and of new types of cyber-related offences, there is also a need for constantly updating the measures and means put in place to fight cybercrime effectively, and therefore for ensuring, when necessary, the timely review of the National Cyber Security Strategy. - The establishment of a single body with coordination functions for the implementation of the National Cyber Security Strategy, as in some Member States, can be considered as a good practice to be followed by other Member States. - The adoption of a National Strategy on the security of network and information systems is foreseen in the newly adopted Directive 2016/1148/ (NIS Directive) in order to define the strategic objectives and appropriate policy and regulatory measures with a view to achieving and maintain a high level of security of the of networks and information systems (Article 7).

-- Member States who have not yet adopted a National Cyber Security Strategy are encouraged to do so in the best possible timeframe and consider also the adoption of an Action plan; those who have adopted it, should ensure its proper implementation, and the possible attribution to a single body/entity with coordinating functions for this purpose. - Member States should update their National Cyber-Security Strategy whenever necessary, in line with relevant IT developments as well as with trends in the area of cybercrime.
+- Member States who have not yet adopted a National Cyber Security Strategy are encouraged to do so in the best possible timeframe and consider also the adoption of an Action plan; those who have adopted it, should ensure its proper implementation, and the possible attribution to a single body/entity with coordinating functions for this purpose. - Member States should update their National Cyber-Security Strategy whenever necessary, in line with relevant ICT developments as well as with trends in the area of cybercrime.